1delta-DAO/eth-denver-eul-synths/README.md

 eulSynths provides the first working MVP of a Euler-native synthetic stablecoin.

 Conceptually this is easy to extend to any asset by just using a specific rate provider (e.g. ChainLink's LTC-USD feed) to issue other synthetic assets (e.g. eulLTC).

+This is done by defining a vault that allows for minting and burning as borrow and repay mechanic and stabilazation of on-chain swaps through Balancer's Composed Stable Pools (CSPs).

 Obviously one could also just use a regular borrow compatible vault (VaultREgularBorrowable already does that) for something like WETH or ETH and then use the BalancerAdapter to leverage the wstETH/ETH liquidity of Balancer by 10x.